Mjz86/c_colon/mcc.md

-`no_dll_comparable_address`(default)/`dll_comparable_address`(dynamic loader used Function and variable ( any symbol) qualifier):

- a function,  variable or storage space,  used in the dynamic shared  library, may have a different address to the static function, a `dll_comparable_address` mandates that the storage address is unique,
+`no_dll_comparable_address`/`interpositioned`/`dll_comparable_address`(default)(dynamic loader used Function and variable ( any symbol) qualifier): this qualifier is not a contributer to the abi hash or the name mangle, a function,  variable or storage space,  used in the dynamic shared  library, may have a different address to the static function, a `dll_comparable_address` mandates that the storage address is unique,

- comparing two variables with  `no_dll_comparable_address` may or may not change during the execution , also interposition is not allowed for these values.
+ comparing two variables with  `no_dll_comparable_address` is dependent on dynamic execution order of the loader and its given priorities, in a binary with  `dllexport` we will get that export's  address when we store it and  it can also be inlined freely ( because of modular builds with a single parallel translation unit we dont really have static linking odr violations in mcc because they are ill-formed). however in a  build with `dllimport`   , we get the `dllexport` address with highest priority at dll initialization , when using this qualifier ,  we must use `unsafe(no_dll_comparable_address)` .

- a symbol of `dll_comparable_address` definition  is required to be loaded before any c colon code executes,

-this means that all linkable binaries with this qualifier  must be available when the program starts.

-the addresses of these variables is overridden at load time , and the memory  section is set to read execute for the duration of the program.
+ a symbol of `dll_comparable_address` definition  is required to be loaded in start up and unloaded at exit, this means that all linkable binaries with this qualifier  must be available when the program starts, the program  will pick the highest priority between these , and also , no inlining is allowed for any function called with this qualifier , except when `dllhidden`. the addresses of these variables is overridden at load time , and the memory  section is set to read execute for the duration of the program.

- `dllhidden(default)/dllexport/dllimport,interpositioned`( only on static symbols,  like functions or static variables):

-   makes the symbol an export/import for DLL linking by providing a symbol hash.

-   also `dllhidden` is the default and removes the symbol  hash in the binary . there is an `unsafe(interpositioned)` qualifier that can use `set_interposition(fn,address)` to store ( memory  order release) function address on a global atomic static , using  the address-of on this symbol will load by a memory order of acquire, therefore the address  is controlled by developers.
+there is an `unsafe(interpositioned)` qualifier that can use `set_interposition(fn,address)` to store ( memory  order release) function address on a global atomic static , using  the address-of on this symbol will load by a memory order of acquire, therefore the address  is controlled by developers. also , an `interpositioned` function  when exported can be set to null, `...f(...)...=0;`. also , inlining is not allowed for these functions. note that  paring both  `unsafe(no_dll_comparable_address,interpositioned)` , is doubly unsafe, and no inlining allowed.

+ `dllhidden(default)/dllexport/dllimport`( only on static symbols,  like functions or static variables): this qualifier is not a contributer to the abi hash or the name mangle, makes the symbol an export/import for DLL linking by providing a symbol hash.

+   also `dllhidden` is the default and removes the symbol  hash in the binary .